christian-brindley/jwtpop/README.md

 ## Identity Management

 To make use of the registration logic, you'll need to do some work in IDM.
+If you don't want to deploy IDM, you can write a custom node to write the device details directly to DS as a JSON string within the popDeviceProfiles attribute.

 ### Managed device object